 Your options for fireworks if you live in an apartment or flat and only have a balcony to play with are very limited.
-The only outdoor fireworks we could suggest here are sparklers.
+The only outdoor fireworks I could suggest here are sparklers.
 Even Category F1 fireworks such as ground spinners could pose a risk in a confined area.
 Of course, there is always the option of indoor fireworks.

 Fireworks in the street, the beach, parks and communal areas

 If you don’t have the space you might be tempted to fire somewhere else.
 Here things get a little trickier to advise on.